Above Me the Wide Blue Sky at the Young Vic

 Interpretation of the production depends on what one takes into the theatre – what pre-conceptions, anxieties and neuroses.
 It is either a parable of a mourned childhood, forever out of reach, or a lecture on the fragility of nature, changed irrevocably following adolescence.
 The likelihood is a combination of the two: the future is tainted by the eternal summer of juvenility, and it becomes a cold and miserable present, impurity and suffering replacing the majesty of that summer’s day.

 The show opens doors to debate, encouraging exploration and development of individual feelings and thoughts.
 Quality theatre does this.
 It lingers in the mind, matures and helps one grow.

-Above Me the Wide Blue Sky is on at the Young Vic until 28th March 2013.
-For further information or to book, click here.
+Above Me the Wide Blue Sky is at the Young Vic until 28th March 2013.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Above Me the Wide Blue Sky here: